Wicked-Shrapnel/Obsidian-2-WordPress-Plugin/README.md

 # WP-Publisher

 This tool lets you write notes in Obsidian and publish them to your WordPress site with a single hotkey press.
 It converts your Markdown to HTML, let's you assign the category, and sends it to WordPress via the REST API.
 A second hotkey lets you save a post as a draft or revert a live post back to draft.
-If you run the publish hotkey again on the same note it updates the existing post rather than duplicating it.
 I was inspired by this video from Network Chuck.
 This is a simplified version of his idea but the principle is still the same.

 [![Network Chuck video](https://img.youtube.com/vi/dnE7c0ELEH8/hqdefault.jpg)](https://www.youtube.com/watch?v=dnE7c0ELEH8)